C.J. Abrams Player Props: Nationals vs. Braves

 - Abrams hit .246 with 12 doubles, two triples, two home runs and five walks.

-- He homered in two of 90 games last year, leaving the ballpark in 0.7% of his plate appearances.
+- Registering a plate appearance in 90 games a season ago, he hit just two home runs.

-- Abrams drove in a run in 16.7% of his games last year (15 of 90), with more than one RBI in five of those games (5.6%).
-He had three or more RBIs in one game.
+- Abrams picked up an RBI in 16.7% of his 90 games last year, with more than one RBI in 5.6% of them (five).
+He drove in three or more runs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.